Thee Parkside Hosts Benefit for Exodus Drummer Tom Hunting

 By Dave Pehling

-SAN FRANCISCO (CBS SF) — A trio of top-flight Bay Area metal bands team up for a good cause Saturday when Thee Parkside holds a benefit to help legendary Exodus drummer Tom Hunting with his battle against stomach cancer.READ MORE: Campbell Police, District Attorney Honor Local Man , Officers For Stopping Potential Shooting
+SAN FRANCISCO (CBS SF) — A trio of top-flight Bay Area metal bands team up for a good cause Saturday when Thee Parkside holds a benefit to help legendary Exodus drummer Tom Hunting with his battle against stomach cancer.READ MORE: Giant Trees At Sequoia National Park Face Increasing Threat As Fires Grow

 Last spring, Hunting announced that he had been diagnosed with squamous cell carcinoma (SCC) of the stomach.
 In addition to a regimen of chemotherapy to treat the cancer, this summer he was forced to undergo a full gastrectomy and is now recovering from that operation and adjusting to living life without a stomach.